Stargazing in Central Iowa: Best Views, Observatories, Astronomy Club

 Whiterock Conservancy is about an hour and 20-minute drive from Des Moines and has some of the darkest skies in Iowa.
 Find a quiet hill and look up to take in the spring or summer night sky, the myriad of stars never fail to please.
 Weather you have a telescope or not, the Milky Way can be seen by the naked eye most nights.

-The public is invited to join the Conservancy’s Star Party Public Viewing Night on Friday, August 30, 2019 at 7:30 to 10:00 pm.
+The public is invited to join the Conservancy’s Star Party Public Viewing Night on Friday, October 5, 2024 at 7:30 to 10:00 pm.
 If you have a passion for the stars in sky and the mysteries that they hold, then, you’ll enjoy a night of looking at the dark sky through telescopes set up by the Ames Area Amateur Astronomers.
 Bring your friends and family to be entertained by a starry night.

 Local Parks

 If you live near town, the glare of the lights can make it hard to see the stars in the sky at night.
 Local county and state parks located in rural areas make a great place to stargaze with the family.
 Look up what constellations are showing online or use a sky map to help locate stars in the sky.
 Sit back and relax in the great outdoors and you’ll be amazed how many stars you can see.
-Here’s where you can find a list of local parks:
+Check out our article Astronomy for Families for additional stargazing tips.

 Does your family go stargazing in Central Iowa?
 What’s your favorite spot?
 Tell us about it in the comments section.